 Looking for Expert Water Heater Repair or Replacement?

-If your water heater is leaking, don’t panic—call the pros at Greiner Heating, Air, and Electric.
+If your water heater is leaking, don’t panic—call the pros at Greiner Heating and Air.
 We can stop the leak fast.
 Our technicians are standing by to make emergency water heater repairs.

 Our techs will do everything they can to repair your damaged water heater, but sometimes, the unit is too far gone.
 In that case, we’ll talk to you about the different replacement options available and recommend the right unit for your needs and budget.
 We install high-efficiency tank water heaters.